-Russian-born tenor Viktor Antipenko, praised for his effortless, expensive sound and excellent technique, continues to sing leading roles to great acclaim, and becoming a tenor to watch in the dramatic repertoire.
+Russian-born tenor Viktor Antipenko, praised for his effortless, expansive sound and excellent technique, continues to sing leading roles to great acclaim, and becoming a tenor to watch in the dramatic repertoire.

 This season, Viktor is featured as Enzo in La Gioconda with Innsbruck Landestheater, Lensky in Eugene Onegin with Hawaii Opera Theatre, and Hermann in The Queen of Spades at Theater Chemnitz.
 He also joins the Netherlands Philharmonic Orchestra in concert as Prince Gvidon in The Golden Cockerel at Amsterdam's Concertgebouw.